-Other ingredients are self raising flour, butter, strong cheddar cheese, salt, bicarbonate of soda, cayenne pepper and a little milk.
-Not too many ingredients to worry about and the sort of things that tend to be lurking in the cupboard or fridge anyway.
+So there you go, there are not too many ingredients to worry about in this cheese scone recipe and they are the sort of things that tend to be lurking in the cupboard or fridge anyway.

 That’s what I love about scones, they are something that you can whip up in no time without having to scuttle off to the shops to buy loads of ingredients.